Skip to main content

 Stabilize your electrodes

 Make sure your electrode cables are steady.
 If you shake the electrodes that are dangling from your head/body, you'll notice that it severely affects the signals.
-This movement noise is something that could be greatly improved with "active" electrodes.
-When using the "passive" electrodes that come with the OpenBCI electrode starter kit, you have to be very careful to remain steady while using the system to produce the best signal.
+This movement noise is something that could be greatly improved with active electrodes.
+When using the passive electrodes that come with the OpenBCI electrode starter kit, you have to be very careful to remain steady while using the system to produce the best signal.
 As a quick fix, binding all of the electrode cables together with a piece of electric tape secures them and minimizes cable movement.
-If you do this, don't worry about including the blue and green electrodes in the bundle, since movement noise doesn't affect the EMG/EKG signal as significantly.
+It is not as important to include any EMG/ECG channels in the bundle, since movement noise doesn't affect their signal as significantly.

 Stabilize Your Cables w/ Tape